A brand represents the essence of a company, which is built upon the characteristics that a business already has.

 Brand attributes are made from the culture of a brand, its potential customers, the emotions those customers have, and its brand voice.

-How to define brand attributes for your company?
+How to define brand attributes for a business?

-- Identify your brand culture.
-Brand culture includes where your brand is coming from and all the characteristics that your culture has.
+1. Identify their brand culture.
+Brand culture includes where their brand is coming from and all the characteristics their culture has.
 Examples could be smart, reliable, and knowledgeable.

-- Describe the attributes of your potential customers.
-Potential customers are the people who are attracted (or could be attracted) to your product or services — so what are the attributes of those people?
+2. Describe the attributes of their potential customers.
+Potential customers are the people who are attracted (or could be attracted) to your client’s product or services — so what are the attributes of those people?
 What traits do they share?
 Examples could be organized, local, and simple (look for positive attributes, of course!).

-- Pinpoint your desired emotions.
-When discussing emotions related to brand attributes, we focus on the emotions your customers will have AFTER using your product or service.
+3. Pinpoint the desired emotions of the target.
+When discussing emotions related to brand attributes, focus on the emotions that your client’s customers will have AFTER using their product or service.
 Examples include helped, happy, and understood.

-- Define your brand voice.
-Brand voice is how your business sounds to others.
-Your brand voice can sound creative, friendly, or exciting.
+4. Define their brand voice.
+Brand voice is how a business sounds to others, and a brand voice can sound creative, friendly, or exciting.

-After going through these four questions, your strategist will likely have too many words to choose from.
-At that point, they would choose one key word from each of the steps above — so for our example, you would emerge with a brand that is knowledgeable, local, happy and creative.
+After going through these four questions and brainstorming words to help your client, you will likely have too many words to choose from.
+At that point, choose one key word from each of the steps above — so for our example, you would emerge with a brand that is knowledgeable, local, happy and creative.

 These characteristics are important for designing a logo, business cards, brand board, and website.
-Once your brand attributes are defined, your designer can make sure all your design elements align with those attributes so that your brand has recognition and consistency in how it sounds, looks, and feels to others.
+Once these brand attributes are defined, make sure all your colors, placements, typography, and design elements align with those attributes so that your client’s brand has consistency in how it sounds, looks, and feels to others.

-If you’re a business owner and need to work on your branding or rebranding, brand attributes are crucial to your business’s success.
-You need to create a personality for your brand so that your content, offers, and products can connect with potential consumers.
+If you’re a creative entrepreneur and need to work on the branding or rebranding for your own business, brand attributes are crucial to your own success as well.
+You will need to create a personality for your own brand so that your content, offers, and products can connect with potential consumers.